upenn-libraries/bulwark/README.md

 * [NPM](https://www.npmjs.com/)

 ## Installing a local development and test environment
+We are using [lando](https://docs.lando.dev/basics/) to set up our local development and test environments.
+We have some custom rake tasks that wrap lando commands and run other necessary tasks.

 1. Install git-annex, ImageMagick and lando
   a.
 Mac (installing via homebrew)